lookang/TagUI/SLSkeywordsremoveandadd/readme.md

-# SLS Keywords Remover and Adder
+# SLS Keywords Remover and Adder in 2 languages TagUI and TagUI-Python

 This repository contains a TagUI script, `keywordaddtoallquestionsintelligent2.tag`, which is designed to automate the process of removing as well as adding keywords to all questions in the Singapore Learning Space (SLS) platform.
+Newly added, a TagUI-Python script, `keywordaddtoallquestionsintelligent2.py` which is designed to automate the process of removing as well as adding keywords to all questions in the Singapore Learning Space (SLS) platform, but using python.

 ## Video Explainer
 https://www.youtube.com/watch?v=9arM1WnHlx8